By Joshua McMorrow-Hernandez for CoinWeek.com …..

 When the Presidential $1 coin series debuted in 2007, a third case housed those coins individually.
 A fourth case became necessary in 2009 when the four-coin Lincoln Bicentennial coins were struck.
 As the Presidential dollar coins bear edge lettering, their proof set lens is equipped with special transparent collars for each piece, allowing their edges to be viewed within the case.

-The year 2009 saw a record number of coins in any single United States proof set, with 18 coins issued in that product.
+The year 2009 saw a record number of coins in any single modern proof set, with 18 coins issued in that product.
 The lineup of circulating proof coinage that year (as well as the Kennedy half dollar) included four Lincoln Bicentennial cents, a Jefferson nickel, a Roosevelt dime, six District of Columbia and U.S. Territories quarters, a Kennedy half dollar, four Presidential $1 coins, and the first Native American dollar coin.
 The 18 coins are contained within four plastic lenses and all four cases are stored in a single outer cardboard box.

 In 2012, the Mint introduced the limited-edition silver proof set, which includes a Roosevelt dime, all commemorative quarters for the year, the Kennedy half dollar, and a proof American Silver Eagle.
 The eight silver coins are packaged in a single display case.